How to pronounce thiago in spanish

 Next, pronounce the vowel sound “ee” in Spanish.
 This sound is similar to the English “ee” in words like “see” or “bee.”
 Make sure to position your tongue in the front part of your mouth and keep your lips relaxed.

-See also How to smoke a pipe
+See also How to make a man want you bad

 Step 3: Move on to the “ah” sound